 Cocaine is a powerful stimulant that can harm the body and mind.
 Despite its dangers, cocaine is a popular drug that many people struggle with addiction to.
-If you or someone you know is struggling with cocaine addiction, it’s essential to learn as much as possible about the drug and its dangers.
-This article, we will discuss five cocaine addiction facts that everyone should know.
+If you, or someone you know, are struggling with cocaine addiction, it’s essential to learn as much as possible about the drug and its dangers.
+In this article, we will discuss five cocaine addiction facts that everyone should know.

 Cocaine Is a Highly Addictive Drug That Can Be Very Dangerous to Use.